 Is Dilating With Pelvic Pain a Good Idea?

 They’re frequently employed to ease discomfort and stress or fear of intercourse.
 Some patients with sexual pain syndromes experience discomfort during or before sexual intercourse.
-The dilators
+The dilators are helpful for such individuals.

 Various dilators for vaginal dilation are available in kits that comprise dilators of multiple widths.
 You may gradually get used to larger sizes by employing broader dilators as the vaginal tissues grow more flexible.